 The fewer inventory days on hand you have, the less money you need to spend on warehousing and your upfront inventory investment.
-Of course, depending on where your inventory is stored can also affect your storage costs (for example, using a 3PL like ShipBob that lets you split your inventory between fulfillment centers to ship orders from the location closest to your customer to reduce shipping costs).
+Of course, depending on where your inventory is stored can also affect your inventory storage costs (for example, using a 3PL like ShipBob that lets you split your inventory between fulfillment centers to ship orders from the location closest to your customer to reduce shipping costs).

 2. Faster profits

 If you can reduce your inventory days on hand (meaning, speed up the rate at which you deplete inventory), you’re moving inventory quicker, and thus making your money back quicker.